ConorWarrilow/flask_micro_datawarehouse/README.md

   <img src="https://github.com/ConorWarrilow/flask_micro_datawarehouse/blob/main/assets/Screenshot%202024-10-04%20191210.jpg" alt="Description of image 1">
 </div>

+## How it works
-MicroDataWarehouse leverages DuckDB as its core SQL engine, handling all database operations with exceptional efficiency.
-User queries from the front end are received, parsed, analyzed, and executed based on specified logic.
-The system utilizes .duckdb database files to store databases, schemas, and tables, offering superior data compression compared to CSV and even parquet formats.
-This storage method, coupled with DuckDB's optimization for its native file type, ensures rapid query execution and efficient data management.
+The project uses DuckDB as its core SQL engine, efficiently handling all database operations.
+User queries from the front end are received, parsed, analyzed, and executed based on specified logic, and .duckdb database files are used to store databases, schemas, and tables.
+Since DuckDB is optimization for its native file type, it provides rapid query execution for small to medium sized datasets without the need for a powerful server or other expensive datawarehousing solutions.
-The front end is crafted using vanilla JavaScript, CSS, and HTML, with Bootstrap components enhancing the user interface.
-CodeMirror is integrated to provide a powerful query editing experience, while custom JavaScript enables users to write and execute multiple queries independently within a single worksheet.
-These worksheets are saved to the backend, where an ingeniously designed adjacency list model creates a hierarchical file system for organized worksheet management.
-The system also exposes the structure of databases, schemas, and tables to the front end, providing users with a comprehensive view of their data landscape.
+The front end uses vanilla JS, CSS, and HTML.
+CodeMirror is used for the query editor, with custom JavaScript allowing users to write and execute multiple queries independently within each worksheet.
+These worksheets are automatically saved to the backend periorically or upon page refresh/exit.
+An adjacency list model is used to create a hierarchical file system for organized worksheet management.
+Users can also visualize their databases, schemas and tables on the front end, making it easy to work with .duckdb files.
-Security and user management are prioritized, with robust user authentication, data encryption, and email verification processes implemented for account creation and password resets.
-This comprehensive approach ensures a secure, efficient, and user-friendly environment for data warehousing and analysis.
+User authentication, data encryption, and email verification processes for account creation and password resets are also implemented.